 Generally, a data manifold follows the law of manifold distribution: in real-world applications, high-dimensional data of the same class usually draws close to a low dimensional manifold \cite{manifold_principle}.
-Therefore, hyperspectral images, which provide a dense spectral sampling at each pixel, possess good intrinsic manifold structure.
-This work aims to develop a novel manifold embedding method in deep learning (DMEM) for hyperspectral image classification to make use of the data manifold structure and preserve the intrinsic data structure in the obtained low dimensional features.
+Therefore, hyperspectral images, which provide a dense spectral sampling at each pixel, possess good intrinsic manifold structure. {For better understanding, we select three bands from the hyperspectral image and visualize the samples from a given class in three-dimensional space.
+As Fig. \ref{fig:manifold_structure} shows, the samples from each dataset are approximately fit to a specific two-dimensional plane.
+Based on the definition of manifold where a manifold of dimension $n$ is a set of points that is homeomorphic to $n$-dimensional Euclidean space, these samples in hyperspectral image can be modelled as a low-dimensional manifold in high-dimensional space.
+Therefore, this} work aims to develop a novel manifold embedding method in deep learning (DMEM) for hyperspectral image classification to make use of the data manifold structure and preserve the {intrinsic data structure of each class} in the obtained low dimensional features.

-In addition to the law of manifold distribution, data manifold also follows another law of cluster distribution: The different subclasses of a certain class in the high-dimensional data correspond to different probability distributions on the manifold \cite{manifold_sub_principle}.
-However, these probability distributions should be far enough to distinguish these subclasses.
-Therefore, under the geodesic distances between the samples, we divide each class of the hyperspectral image into several sub-classes.
-Then, we develop the DMEM for deep learning following two principles. \begin{enumerate} \item Based on multi-statistical analysis, deep manifold embedding can be constructed to encourage the features from each sub-class to follow a certain statistical distribution and further preserve the intrinsic statistical structure in the low dimensional feature space. \item Motivated by the idea of maximizing the ``manifold margin'' by the manifold discriminant analysis \cite{manifold_distance}, additional diversity-promoting term is developed to increase the margin between sub-classes from different data manifold. \end{enumerate}
+In addition to the law of manifold distribution, data manifold also follows another law of cluster distribution: {A certain class of the high-dimensional data can be divided into several subclasses where each subclass correspond to a specific probability distributions on the manifold} \cite{manifold_sub_principle}. {Under the geodesic distances between the samples, this work divides each class of the hyperspectral image into several sub-classes.} {While in the feature space, these probability distributions are expected to be far enough to distinguish these subclasses.} Therefore, we develop the DMEM for deep learning following two principles. \begin{enumerate} \item Based on multi-statistical analysis, deep manifold embedding can be constructed to encourage the features from each sub-class to follow a certain statistical distribution and further preserve the intrinsic statistical structure in the low dimensional feature space. \item Motivated by the idea of maximizing the ``manifold margin'' {in} manifold discriminant analysis \cite{manifold_distance}, additional diversity-promoting term is developed to increase the margin between sub-classes from different data manifold. \end{enumerate}